-Mode Description In-class Where the lecturer and all the students are in the class Live Online Where the lecturer and all of the students are online at the same time Hybrid Where some of the students are online and some are in the class and the lecturer is either in-class or online Pre-Recorded Where the lecturer pre-records a session On Demand Where the lecturer has prepared teaching content or activities and made it available to you online for you to engage with at your own convenience
+Mode Description In-class Where the lecturer and all the students are in the class.
+Live Online Where the lecturer and all of the students are online at the same time (Zoom sessions) Here you are online at the same time in a Zoom room or digital communication platform as your lecturer.
+Hybrid Where some of the students are online (Zoom sessions) and some are in the class (In class/onsite) and the lecturer is either in-class or online

+Pre-Recorded Where the lecturer pre-records a session On Demand Where the lecturer has prepared teaching content or activities and made it available to you online for you to engage with at your own convenience